thehapax/bitshares.foundation/_workers/2017-10-compliance.md

 this resulted in unpleasant and unforeseeably consequences for many BitShares users.

-The de-listing indicates a trend in view of recent activity by the SEC and other regulators and governments worldwide that will only increase as the whole blockchain space matures.
-A trend towards BitShares that is a strong signal to adapt to new conditions that rapidly close in on the platform.
+The de-listing indicates a trend in recent activity by the SEC and other regulators and governments worldwide that will only increase as the whole blockchain space matures.
+This trend is a strong signal for Bitshares to adapt to new conditions that rapidly close in on the platform.
+The strength of BitShares is that of technical superiority, but by nature of its decentralized and autonomous community organization all the rest is not continuously attended, unlike most other platforms which generally have strong, centralized developer teams.
+This has left Bitshares with poor marketing, outdated  and often incorrect documentation and a lack of general coordination, whether it be in development or in communicating with exchanges and regulatory bodies.
+In order to address these issues we are making this proposal.

 # Proposal